cprbucat2/AidanHoover/README.md

 - Research Assistant for High Performance Combinatorics and Graph Analytics Laboratory at Rensselaer Polytechnic Institute.

 ### Organizations:
-- RPI Rugby: President and one of the Women's Captains, previous Webmaster and Women's Equipment Chair.
+- RPI Rugby: President and one of the women's captains, previous webmaster and women's equipment chair.
 RPI Women's Rugby Club competes in the Division 2 Tri-State Women's Collegiate Rugby Conference.
 - RPI Leadership Educators Advising Peers (LEAP): Using experiential learning and peer education to develop and facilitate workshops that focus on communication, problem solving, conflict management, and team building.

 ### Connect with me: